Davids048/wmt25-model-compression/sketchtune_exp/README.md

 # To Run SFT Experiments:
-1. Copy the SketchTune SFT implementation:
+- Copy the SketchTune SFT implementation:
 ```
 git clone https://github.com/Davids048/sketchtune.git
 ```
+- Copy LUTs into the `quantizers` folder.
+- Export `sketchtune_exp`'s directory as an env variable `${EXP_DIR}`
-2. Download data into the `data` folder.
+- Download data into the `data` folder.
-    - `format_json`.{py,sh} converts raw text data into json files for dataset creation.
+    - `format_json.{py,sh}` converts raw text data into json files for dataset creation.
+    - Type `python format_json.py -h` for help.
-3. Create experiment configs in the `configs` folder.
+- Create experiment configs in the `configs` folder.
+    - Full config is defined in `utils/config.py`.
-4. Run the experiments using `train/finetune.sh`
+- Run the experiments using `train/finetune.sh`.
-    - Need to export `sketchtune_exp`'s directory as an env variable `${EXP_DIR}`
-5. Experiment runs will be in `exp_runs` folder.
+- Experiment runs will be in `exp_runs` folder.